12 ways to avoid inheritance tax

 When you die you may want your estate to pass on to your children but having to pay inheritance tax (IHT) may reduce the amount of your estate that ends up in their hands.
-In 2023/24 a record total of £7.5bn was paid in inheritance tax to HMRC, smashing the previous record of £7.1bn paid in 2022/23.
-It is predicted that the 2024/25 tax year will set a new record of around £7.7bn.
+In 2025/26 a record total of £8.5bn was paid in inheritance tax to HMRC, smashing the previous record of £8.2bn paid in 2024/25.
+This is likely to increase further in 2027 after the Chancellor of the Exchequer announced, in the Autumn 2024 Budget, that from April 2027, defined contribution pensions will be liable to inheritance tax when the holder dies.
+Those with agricultural assets that were previously exempt from inheritance tax were also hit by the Chancellor and have seen some of these assets fall into their estate valuations from April 2026.

-In this article I look at 10 ways to avoid inheritance tax, or at least reduce it, and start inheritance tax planning.
+In this article I look at 12 ways to avoid inheritance tax and how to start inheritance tax planning.
+I also explain the inheritance tax changes that will impact pensions.

 The information in this article provides an excellent guide to saving inheritance tax, including tips to cut your potential IHT bill.
 However when it comes to implementation, which actions are best for you and which will have the greatest impact on your IHT bill depends on your circumstances.

-At the moment it is possible to request a FREE Inheritance Tax Check* with a local, well rated financial adviser who will not only quantify the size of your potential inheritance tax bill, but will also tell you the steps you need to take to reduce it.
+At the moment it is possible to request a FREE Inheritance Tax Check* with a local, well-rated financial adviser who will not only quantify the size of your potential inheritance tax bill, but will also tell you the steps you need to take to reduce it.
 Most important of all, there is no obligation on your part to do anything when you request a review.
-That's why I suggest that all readers take advantage of this free check while it's available.
+That's why I suggest that all readers take advantage of this free check while it's available and especially after the government's rule change in relation to pensions and inheritance tax.

 Free Inheritance Tax Check